log10-io/log10/README.md

 ### 🤖👷 Prompt engineering copilot

 Optimizing prompts requires a lot of manual effort.
 Log10 provides a copilot that can help you with suggestions on how to [optimize your prompt](https://log10.io/docs/prompt_engineering/auto_prompt#how-to-use-auto-prompting-in-log10-python-library).

 ### 👷🔢 Feedback

 Add feedback to your completions.
 Checkout the Python [example](/examples/feedback/simple_feedback.py) or use CLI `log10 feedback-task create` and `log10 feedback create`.
 Please check our [doc](https://log10.io/docs/feedback) for more details.

+#### AutoFeedback
+Leverage your current feedback and AI by using our AutoFeedback feature to generate feedback automatically.
+Here’s a quick guide:

+* Summary feedback: Use [TLDR summary feedback](/log10/feedback/_summary_feedback_utils.py) rubics to rate summarization.
+E.g. `log10 feedback predict --task_id $FEEDBACK_TASK_ID --content '{"prompt": "this is article", "response": "summary of the article."}'`.
+  * You can pass a file containing the context with `--file` or pass a completion from your Log10 logs with `--completion_id`.
+* Custom Feedback Rubrics: Integrate your own feedback criteria for personalized assessments.
+* Getting Started: To explore all options and usage details, use CLI `log10 feedback predict --help`.

+Feel free to integrate AutoFeedback into your workflow to enhance the feedback and evaluation process.

 ### 🔍🐞 Prompt chain debugging